Dhanarajb/Off-Class/java intro.md

 # What is Java?

-Java is a programming language that is easy to learn and is used to build all kinds of software.
-It was created in 1995 by a company called Sun Microsystems, which is now owned by Oracle.
-One of the best things about Java is that it can run on any computer, whether it's Windows, Mac, or Linux, without needing to change the code.
+Java is a high-level programming language that is easy to learn and widely used for building software applications.
+It was created by Sun Microsystems in 1995 and is now owned by Oracle.
+One of the main features of Java is its platform independence, meaning that Java code can run on any operating system, such as Windows, Mac, or Linux, without needing to be rewritten.

 ## Key Features of Java:
 - **Works on any platform**: Java code can run on any operating system without needing to be changed.